-- 2 tbsp unsalted butter
+- 2 tbsp butter unsalted

-- 16 oz fresh mushrooms sliced
+- 16 oz mushrooms fresh, sliced

 - 2 cloves garlic minced

-- 2 tbsp all-purpose flour
+- ¼ cup all-purpose flour

-- 1/2 cup heavy cream
+- ½ cup heavy cream

 MAKE THE FRIED ONIONS (can be done up to 1 day in advance)

-Add the egg to the milk and gently mix.
+- In a medium bowl, add the egg to the milk and gently mix.

-On a separate dish, mix the flour with the bread crumbs and salt.
+- On a separate dish, mix the flour with the bread crumbs and salt.

-Drop the onions in the milk/egg mixture, then dredge in flour.
+- Drop the onions in the milk/egg mixture, then dredge in flour.
 Repeat.

-Fry the onions until golden, about 4 minutes per batch.
+- Fry the onions until golden, about 4 minutes per batch.

-Drain on paper towels.
+- Drain on paper towels.
 Sprinkle with a little more salt.

-PREPARE THE BEANS
+- PREPARE THE BEANS

-Add the beans, and cook for 5 minutes.
+- Add the beans, and cook for 15 minutes.

 MAKE THE SAUCE

-Cook until slightly thickens, about 8 minutes.
+- Cook until slightly thickened, about 8 minutes.

-Remove from the heat.
+- Remove from the heat.

 ASSEMBLE THE DISH

-Place in oven for 15 minutes.
+- Place in oven for 20 minutes.